Rhetoric of science: History

-Since its flourishing in the 1970s, rhetoric of science has contributed to a shift in the image of science, one centered around the claim that there is no single scientific method, but rather a plurality of methods, approaches, or styles.
+Since its flourishing during the 1970s, rhetoric of science has contributed to a shift of opinions concerning science to include the claim that there is not any single scientific method, but rather a plurality of methods or styles.

-There have a number of different approaches to the Rhetoric of Science, as indicated by these examples.
-Carolyn Miller has focused on genres within technology and the influence of technology on genre change.
-John Angus Campbell has studied the works of Charles Darwin with the intention of showing Darwin's rhetorical manipulations and strategic use of social beliefs of his time.
-Jeanne Fahnestock has located the use of classical rhetorical figures in scientific reasoning and argument.
+The rhetoric of science has included various sub-topics, as indicated by these examples.
+John Angus Campbell has studied the works of Charles Darwin with the intention of showing Darwin's rhetorical manipulations and strategic use of the social beliefs of his time.
+Carolyn Miller has emphasized genres within technology and the influence of technology on genre change.
+Jeanne Fahnestock has identified the use of classical rhetoric in scientific reasoning and argument.
 Greg Myers has studied how scientific publications, grants, and other scientific texts are the result of social processes and the pragmatics of politeness in scientific discussions.

-Charles Bazerman's examination of the evolution of the varieties of writing characterized as experimental report through the first century and a half of the Philosophical Transactions of the Royal Society, the formation of social roles and norms around the publication of this journal, the Physical Review since its founding in 1893, and the evolution of the Publication Manual of the American Psychological Association, along with close readings of works by Newton and Compton, and an analysis of the reading habits of physicists indicate the many social, organizational, ideological, political, theoretical, methodological, evidentiary, intertextual and intellectual factors that have influenced the character of writing and rhetoric.
+Charles Bazerman's examination of the evolution of the varieties of writing characterized as experimental report through the first century and a half of the Philosophical Transactions of the Royal Society, the formation of social roles and norms concerning the publication of this journal, the Physical Review since its founding in 1893, and the evolution of the Publication Manual of the American Psychological Association, along with scrutiny of works by Newton and Compton, and an analysis of the reading habits of physicists indicate the many social, organizational, ideological, political, theoretical, methodological, evidentiary, intertextual and intellectual factors that have influenced the character of writing and rhetoric.
 Bazerman's work has built upon these studies to consider the way knowledge is methodically produced and communicatively circulated in various activity systems.
 His work follows the lead of Ludwik Fleck on Thought Collectives and thought styles, structuration theory and phenomenology.

-Other rhetoricians see the rhetoric of science effectively beginning with Thomas Kuhn'sThe Structure of Scientific Revolutions (1962).
-Kuhn first examines "normal" science, that is, practices which he saw as routine, patterned and accessible with a specific method of problem-solving.
+Other rhetoricians consider the rhetoric of science effectively beginning with Thomas Kuhn'sThe Structure of Scientific Revolutions (1962).
+Kuhn first examines "normal" science, that is, practices which he considered routine, patterned and accessible with a specific method of problem-solving.
 Normal science advances by building on past knowledge, through the accretion of further discoveries in a knowledge base.
-Kuhn then contrasts normal science with "revolutionary" science (ground-breaking science marked by a paradigm shift in thought).
-When Kuhn began to teach Harvard undergraduates historical texts such as Aristotle's writings on motion, he looked to case studies, and sought first to understand Aristotle in his own time, and then to locate his problems and solutions within a wider context of contemporary thought and actions.
+Kuhn then contrasts normal science with "revolutionary" science (new science marked by a paradigm shift in thought).
+When Kuhn began to teach Harvard undergraduates historical texts such as Aristotle's writings on motion, he examined case studies, and sought first to understand Aristotle in his own time, and then to locate his problems and solutions within a wider context of contemporary thought and actions.